 Extra tip: If your team is still struggling to get themselves understood, why not invest in language training for your employees?

-It’s standard to require a knowledge of business English for all your remote workers, but your international employees may only realise their flaws in the language once they start speaking to your home employees.
-Offering your employees language training is a great way of showing that you value and invest in both your international and home employees.
+Offering your employees language training is a great way of showing that you value and invest in both your international and ‘home’ employees.

 Get in touch today to see how we can help with your cross-cultural training needs.